 The age group with the highest TB notification in 2010 remained 25-34 years in both males and females as has been the trend over the last decade.
 This is the same age category with a high HIV sero-prevalence.
 Males continue to dominate after the age of 24 over the females who are more below this age group.
 This trend is clearly shown in Figures 10, 11 and 12.

-Figure 10: Age Specific CNR New Male/Female PTB+ Cases 2010
+Figure 10: Age Specific CNR New Male All Forms of TB 1995-2010